 Where an extended course of intravenous therapy will be required, another vascular access device such as a peripherally inserted central catheter may be more appropriate.
 These are more invasive and require specialist level expertise to place, but have lower failure rates in prolonged use.
 If using conventional peripheral lines in such settings, they may require frequent replacement.

-Safety lines are a newer type of IV line with modifications intent on reducing accidental needlestick injury during line placement and have become more prevalent over the past decade.
+So-called "safety lines" are a newer type of IV line with modifications intent on reducing accidental needlestick injury during line placement and have become more prevalent over the past decade.
 They incorporate a mechanism (either active or passive) that covers the sharp end of the needle after withdrawing it from the hub of the cannula.
-Active safety lines require the user to press a button that pulls the needle into a plastic sheath, whereas passive safety lines automatically fold a small shield over the needle tip as soon as it is withdrawn from the hub.
+Active safety lines require the user to press a button that pulls the needle into a plastic sheath, whereas passive safety lines automatically fold a small shield over the needle tip as soon as the needle is withdrawn from the hub.

 Aside from the cannula itself, other equipment required for peripheral vascular access includes antiseptic swabs or sponges, gauze, a needle-free bung, a prepared flush of sterile normal saline, and a sterile transparent moisture-permeable dressing.
-Local anesthetic agents may be of use with larger cannulas or to minimize distress in selected patient cohorts such as young children.
-They can be infiltrated subcutaneously using a narrow-gauge needle shortly before the procedure (for example, 0.1 mL of 1% lidocaine), or a bolus of topical ointment may be applied ahead of time and left in contact with the skin under a dressing.
+Local anesthetic agents may be of use with larger cannulas, or to minimize distress in selected patient cohorts such as young children.
+They can be infiltrated subcutaneously using a narrow-gauge needle shortly before the procedure (for example, 0.1 mL of 1% lidocaine).
+Alternatively, a bolus of topical ointment containing local anesthetic may be applied to the skin ahead of time and left in contact under a dressing.

 One operator is commonly sufficient for peripheral line placement, but the presence of an assistant may be beneficial for anxious or distressed patients, in children, or to help with optimal patient positioning in the case of challenging vascular access.